Accounting Workflow Automation: A Simple Guide

 To get a clear picture of your success, you need to look at a few key areas.
 It starts with tracking the right metrics—the specific data points that show change over time.
 From there, you can calculate concrete time and cost savings, check for critical improvements in accuracy, and see how automation has affected your team’s day-to-day work.
 By focusing on these elements, you can confidently say whether your new workflow is working and find opportunities to make it even better.
 This data-driven approach gives you the proof you need to justify the investment and plan your next move for growth.

-Key Metrics to Track
+The Most Important Metrics to Track

 To understand the impact of automation, you need to know what to measure.
 Start by establishing a baseline of your performance before you implemented the new system.
 Then, track these key metrics to see the difference.
 A great place to start is with process cycle time—how long it takes to complete tasks like month-end close or invoice processing.
 You should also monitor the error rate to see how often mistakes occur.
 When you track metrics like these, along with employee productivity and cost savings, you can make informed decisions that continuously improve your financial operations.
 For more ideas on what to track, you can find plenty of insights on financial reporting and analytics.

-Calculate Your Time and Cost Savings
+How to Calculate Time and Cost Savings

 One of the most tangible benefits of automation is the money it saves you.
 To calculate this, start by adding up the hours your team no longer spends on manual data entry, reconciliations, and corrections.
 Multiply those hours by their wage rate to get a clear dollar amount for labor savings.
 But don't stop there.
 Consider other financial gains, like fewer late payment penalties, early payment discounts you can now capture, and faster collections that improve your cash flow.
 When you compare these savings to the cost of your automation software, you get a clear picture of your ROI.
 You can explore different pricing models to find a solution that provides the most value for your specific needs.

-Check for Improvements in Accuracy
+Measuring Improvements in Accuracy

 Manual accounting is prone to human error, which can lead to costly rework and risky compliance issues.
 Automation is designed to fix that.
 Your error rate is a direct measure of how reliable your new automated processes are.
 Before automation, how many invoices had incorrect information?
 How often did you have to make manual journal entries to fix mistakes?
 Track the number of corrections your team makes each week or month.
 A significant drop is a clear sign that your new system is working.
 This improved accuracy not only saves time but also ensures your financial statements are trustworthy, making audits much less stressful.
 You can schedule a demo to see firsthand how automated revenue recognition can nearly eliminate errors.

-Monitor Your Team's Productivity
+Tracking Your Team's Productivity Gains

 Automation frees your team from repetitive tasks, allowing them to focus on more strategic work.
 But how do you measure that shift?
 Look at what your team is accomplishing now.
 Are they spending more time analyzing financial trends, advising on business strategy, or improving client relationships?
 Tracking job profitability can show which services are creating the most value, helping your team focus its efforts effectively.
 True productivity isn't just about doing more tasks; it's about doing more of the right tasks.
 When your accounting professionals can apply their expertise to high-impact work, the entire business benefits.
 Seamless integrations between your tools are key to creating a productive workflow where information flows freely.